Steve Junker

 Managing Editor of NewsSteve Junker is Managing Editor of News at CAI.

-He joined the radio station in 2007 and has filled a number of positions.
-He has been the local host for the afternoon news program All Things Considered.
+He joined the radio station in 2007.
 His reporting has been recognized with awards from the Associated Press and the Murrow Awards.
-He has overseen the station’s digital transformation, including growing its website and social media.
-As news director, he manages a growing newsroom that has won numerous awards for its coverage of issues ranging from education, to public health, to environment.
-He also hosts a live hour-long weekly program, The Local News Roundup, in which he speaks with editors and reporters from across the region about the week’s biggest stories.
+He hosts a live hour-long weekly program, The Local News Roundup, in which he speaks with editors and reporters from across the region about the week’s biggest stories.
 And he produces the weekly seasonal report on Cape Cod fishing action, The Fishing News.

 A writer, a fisherman, an occasional boat builder, a recovering musician, a longtime chicken rancher, a beekeeper...
 Steve keeps busy in Woods Hole, where he lives with his wife and two children.